how to get to shimbashi shiodome

 It will be easier if you do this at the human counter.
 The staffs speak English and will take a credit card.
 Don't worry about getting a Suica/Pasmo.
 You can get one once you are in Tokyo.

-6. Go through the gate (insert your paper ticket you just bought), take the escalator down to the platform level, and go to the car designated on your ticket, and get to the designated seat (also on your ticket).
+6. Go through the gate (stack the two paper tickets together and insert both of them in one go into the slot at the gate), take the escalator down to the platform level, and go to the car designated on your ticket, and get to the designated seat (also on your ticket).

 Tokyo station is one hour away.